delphius/fpmailsend/README.md

 Due to the lack of a built-in utility for sending e-mail messages in the modules included in fpc, I decided to collect in one place the maximum number of ways to implement this functionality, both with the help of built-in capabilities of fpc and using third-party libraries

-Any help and guidance on new ways to implement this function is welcome, the ultimate goal is to include the native function of sending a simple email message as part of the [fcl-net](https://wiki.freepascal.org/fcl-net) package
+Any help and guidance on new ways to implement this function is welcome, the ultimate goal is to include the native cross platform function of sending a simple email message thru smtp with/without ssl as part of the [fcl-net](https://wiki.freepascal.org/fcl-net) package